Chicory (Cichorium intybus

 .
 The roots contain up to 40% inulin, a natural food component used to increase dietary fiber, replace fats or carbohydrates, and acts as a useful prebiotic to stimulate beneficial bacteria in the gastrointestinal (GI) system.

-A study conducted on young broiler chickens revealed that adding 60-120 g/kg of chicory forage to their diet was beneficial for their gastrointestinal system.
+A study conducted on young broiler chickens revealed that adding 60-120 g/kg of chicory forage to their diet was beneficial for the gastrointestinal system.

 Different parts of chicory were found to be active against different pathogenic microorganisms.